Rich-T-kid/TODO-projects/README.md

 * Write a logical to physical planner
 * Implement a Write ahead log

+## ordered by difficulty
-7. Database Query Optimizer Playground
+1. Database Query Optimizer Playground
 * Browser or mobile app frontend to visualize query plans
 * Backend in Go/Rust to:
     * Parse SQL